 Presented by Dr. Mary Gwyn Roper, May 30, 2019

 Join Dr. Roper as she shares her experience as both an endocrinologist treating girls with TS and a woman with TS seeking adult care.
 This webinar touches on socialization, hearing, eye health, bone health, fertility preservation, and more!

 Own Your Truth: How To Get Clear On Your Own Message to Inspire Others

 Gain the confidence to live an authentic life!
 Podcast & Instagram personality, Kristi, was on the path to a career in education.
 Then she learned to use her voice and own her truth to find a new path.

 Presented by Becky & Stella, February 9, 2019

 Mother and daughter share practical and motivational tips for traversing their way through living with Turner Syndrome, including the special bond between a mother and daughter.
 They discuss common complexities of adolescence.

 Rights of Students with Turner Syndrome in a School Setting

 Presented by Fitzgerald & Sadove, PLLC, November 7, 2018

-Learn about the rights of TS girls in a school setting and strategies for accessing support services.
+Learn about the rights of girls who have Turner Syndrome in a school setting and strategies for accessing support services.